maxlebedev/maleficer/README.md

     - If a map is unpopulated, using blink doesn't refresh the screen
     - push_coords has no bounds checking.
         * Because we do a cell lookup, this isn't safe
+    - dropping an item takes you out of inventory phase. it shouldn't